NeginSal/CRUD-react-graphql/README.md

 - Tailwind

-## Scripts for running this project: pencil:
+## Scripts for running this project :pencil:
 You have two main folder **server** and **clients**, to see the project in your browser, you should run these two commands:

 ### 1. `node index.js`